Darkcodelab/spotify-api/README.md

 # spotify-api

-## With is API, You can use Spotify Oauth, Get User Playlists, Modiy/Create User Playlists
+## With this API, You can use Spotify Oauth, Get User Playlists, Modiy/Create User Playlists